megha-devaraju/documentation/Applications/Browser.md

 #### Changing the Data Collection

 You can switch visualizing between different data collections by clicking on the arrow next to the Data Collections section in the Visualization tab.
 Once you click on the arrow as seen in Fig. 4, you will be able to see a drop-down menu with a list of the satellite data that is available.
-Let us try to visualize Sentinel-3 data of the same location and date as that of the Sentinel-2 data in section 2.1.
+Let us try to visualize Sentinel-3 data of the same location and date as that of the Sentinel-2 data in Visualizing data section.
 1. Click on the drop-down arrow on the right next to Pins icon.
 2. Click on the drop-down arrow next to Sentinel-2 and select Sentinel-3.
 3. You can select the product you want to visualize.
 To visualize the Brightness temperature, select Sentinel-3 SLSTR L1B.
 You can see the predefined layers that can be visualized and click on the green button to Show latest date.